Weoice/Ap-physics-StudyGuide/DEVPOST.md

 - **Structured AI output:** the quiz feature prompts for and parses strict JSON, with fence-tolerant extraction, turning a language model into a reliable question generator.
-- **Secure architecture:** the API key stays server-side in Flask, never reaching the browser — which also sidesteps CORS entirely.

 ## Real-world impact